KidSysco/tkw-public-web/README.md

 docker rm $(docker ps -a -q)
 ```

 Warning: This will destroy all your images and containers.
-It will not be possible to restore them!